wireapp/wire-server/libs/schema-profunctor/README.md

-Although schemas cannot be composed as functions (i.e. they do not form a `Category`), they still admit a number of important and useful instances, such as `Profunctor` (and specifically `Choice`), which makes it possible to use prism quite effectively to build schema values.
+Although schemas cannot be composed as functions (i.e. they do not form a `Category`), they still admit a number of important and useful instances, such as `Profunctor` (and specifically `Choice`), which makes it possible to use prisms quite effectively to build schema values.

 Using type variables to represent JSON types might seem like